jserrana/spatiotemporal-bie/README.md

-Title: "Pollutant biodegradation profile mediated by multi-trophic microbial dynamics in rivers"
+Codes for: "Pollutant biodegradation profile mediated by multi-trophic microbial dynamics in rivers"

-Author: "Joeselle Serrana"

-Date: "8/1/2025"

 ---
 Source Data:

 		MS-Spatiotemporal-BIE_R-Codes.Rmd            # R scripts for the analyses: from input data processing to downstream analyses.

 src/